ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 {: #objectives}

-* Import data to a Watson Data Platform project.
+* Import data to a project.
 * Build a machine learning model.
 * Deploy the model and try out the API.
 * Test a machine learning model.